What is FIRST?

 their 3-team alliance.
 In the elimination rounds, the robots will play off, and

-Another way to get to nationals is to win the Chairman’s Award, given to the
+Another way to get to nationals is to win prestigious awards – for example,

 What will I do?
 What jobs are available?